open/close all folders

 - The aborted Sega Saturn game Sonic X-Treme, which was intended as the Sonic series' major leap into the third dimension, was developed by the western based Sega Technical Institute and was made with no involvement by Sonic Team at all, who were burned out on the series after making a quadrology of games for it, and were wrapped up working on the games Ristar, NiGHTS into Dreams... and Burning Rangers anyway.
 After X-Treme went through a disastrous production that ended with both its cancellation and the dissolution of the Sega Technical Institute, Sega used NiGHTS and an upgraded port of the Traveller's Tales spinoff game Sonic 3D Blast to fill in as the Killer App for the Saturn while Sonic Team were forced to take the reigns back on the series, beginning work on a prototype 3D engine (later used for the Sonic World hub of Sonic Jam) that would end up becoming the basis for Sonic's real 3D debut, Sonic Adventure.

 - Starting in 1999, Sega started comissioning a series of handheld 2D Sonic platformers developed by Dimps.
-While they started on the obscure Neo Geo Pocket Color with Sonic Pocket Adventure, Dimps firmly established themselves as the B-team of Sonic with Sonic Advance for the GBA, leading to a string of successful 2D Sonic games from 2001 to 2007 (quite notable in that the main Sonic Team-developed games were going through a notorious Dork Age towards the end of this period).
+They got their start as the B-team of Sonic with Sonic Advance for the GBA, leading to a string of successful 2D Sonic games from 2001 to 2007 (quite notable in that the main Sonic Team-developed games were going through a notorious Dork Age towards the end of this period).
 However, this string ended with the underperformance of Sonic Rush Adventure on the DS, and Sega relegated Dimps to making adaptations of Sonic Team's games for handhelds.

-- Donkey Kong Country Returns: After finishing their work on Metroid Prime (also listed on this page) Retro Studios were tasked with reviving yet another Nintendo series, Donkey Kong Country, which again did with high approval for the final product.
+- Donkey Kong Country Returns: After finishing their work on Metroid Prime, Retro Studios were tasked with reviving yet another Nintendo series, Donkey Kong Country, which again did with high approval for the final product.
 This was also a case of the original creator being permanently unavailable, as Rare, the developer of the SNES DKC games and Donkey Kong 64 had been left Nintendo and now works under Microsoft.

 - While Keiji Inafune and his team at Capcom created the story and characters for Mega Man X3, most of the actual game development was palmed off to Minakuchi Engineering — who had previously handled the line of Mega Man (Classic) games on the Game Boy — as Capcom were in the process of transitioning their development systems from 16-bit to 32-bit.
 The end result was generally considered to be fairly mediocre, though still better than the later, Capcom-developed Mega Man X6 and X7.